BerraUgur/moore-machine-simulator/README.md

 # Moore Machine Simulator
 Moore Machine Simulator is a Python application for modeling, simulating, and visualizing Moore finite state machines.
-The project allows users to define states, input and output alphabets, transition and output tables, and to simulate the machine's behavior interactively or via text files.
+The project allows users to define states, input and output alphabets, transition and output tables, and to simulate the machine's behavior interactively.

 ## Features
 - Interactive definition of states, input symbols, and output symbols